-All MS-60 sensors give excellent durability.
+All MS-80 sensors give excellent durability.
 The sensor is airtight and can be deployed with little maintenance since the desiccant is incorporated inside.
 Solar sensors are applied outdoors, hence the detector black surface, optical components and sensor mechanics are constantly exposed to solar radiation, temperature and pressure differences.
 UV radiation known as harmful radiation to materials can change the chemical properties of substances irreversibly.
-In the case of the MS-60, the detector is totally isolated below the sensor optics surface, which is sealed, and can't be affected by a high dose of UV, moisture or pressure differences.
+In the case of the MS-80, the detector is totally isolated below the sensor optics surface, which is sealed, and can't be affected by a high dose of UV, moisture or pressure differences.

-Besides, EKO provides a unique calibration service for pyranometers compliant to the international standards defined by ISO9847 [indoor method].
+During production and inspection, the directional response and temperature dependency are measured and validated through a measurement report that comes with each sensor.
+Besides, EKO provides a unique calibration service for pyranometers compliant to the international standards defined by ISO/IEC17025 / 9847 [indoor method].
 When an ISO/ IEC17025 calibrated sensor is purchased, EKO provides a calibrated sensor with a consitently low calibration uncertainty.
 The Accredited lab is regularly re-examined to ensure that they maintain their standards of technical expertise.

-A setting report is provided with all parameters which were set and tested during manufacturing (current range settings, digital output communication settings, tilt position calibration, relative humidity and sensor temperature).
+A setting report is provided with all parameters which were set and tested during manufacturing (current range settings, digital output communication settings).

-In case of MS-60, MS-60S, with combination of optional MV-01 [ventilator + heater unit], reduces the dew condensation and accumulation of dusts and snow on glass dome by continuously blowing heated air.
+In case of MS-80, MS-80S, with combination of optional MV-01 [ventilator + heater unit], reduces the dew condensation and accumulation of dusts and snow on glass dome by continuously blowing heated air.
 The ventilation unit with heater is recommended when the sensor is deployed with a chance of occurance of condensation, snow and ice.
-IEC 61724-1 Class B monitoring systems should use the MS-60 series pyranometer with the MV-01 which has a minimum <2W power consumption.
+IEC 61724-1 Class A monitoring systems should use the MS-80 series pyranometer with the MV-01 which has a minimum <2W power consumption.

-In the following paragraphs, the types are described individually.
+In the following paragraphs, the three instrument types are described individually.

-1. MS-60
+1. MS-80